jadell/plumber/README.md

 Often times, it is necessary to loop through a list, filter out unneeded values, and perform one or more transformations on the remaining values.
 A good example of this is reading and formatting records from a database:

-    $users = // code to retrieve user records from a database...
+    $users = // code to retrieve user records from a database as an array or Iterator...

     $names = array();
     foreach ($users as $user) {